We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 These centers may be able to provide people with information on where to find low cost healthcare with an LGBTQIA+-friendly healthcare professional.

-Find a local LGBTQ+ community center on the LGBT Centers website.
+Find a local LGBTQ+ community center on the CenterLink website.

-The CDC mentions that STI tests may be beneficial for people who may have an increased chance of contracting a sexual infection.
+The CDC mentions that STI tests may benefit people with an increased risk of contracting a sexual infection.
 They include:

 The CDC also states that taking an STI test during pregnancy may help prevent complications.